Defining Your Event

 - Choose MCs, speakers, or performers who resonate with your audience and can effectively communicate your event’s message.

-- Provide them with clear guidelines to ensure they are well-prepared and arrange rehearsals if possible.
+- Provide clear guidelines to ensure they are well-prepared and arrange rehearsals if possible.

 - Identify and engage potential event sponsors or partners whose values align with your event and purpose.